 Employment discrimination claims under Texas and federal law often require sorting through a web of statutory and administrative requirements.
 Many employment laws overlap.
-A set of facts of a Dallas or Fort Worth employee may provide several claims for employment discrimination due to the overlap.
-Maneuvering the overlap and setting up an employee for the best employment discrimination claims is an important part of a Fort Worth and Dallas Texas employment lawyer’s work.
+A set of facts of a Texas employee may provide several claims for employment discrimination due to the overlap.
+Maneuvering the overlap and setting up an employee for the best employment discrimination claims is an important part of a Texas employment lawyer’s work.
 One type of employment discrimination with a high degree of overlap is racial discrimination.
 Race-based discrimination is prohibited under both federal and Texas law.
 (Sometimes local law as well.)

 Title VII and Section 1981 racial discrimination claims in Texas